python/cpython/Doc/library/functions.rst

    Note that :func:`super` is implemented as part of the binding process for explicit dotted attribute lookups such as ``super().__getitem__(name)``.
-   It does so by implementing its own :meth:`__getattribute__` method for searching classes in a predictable order that supports cooperative multiple inheritance.
+   It does so by implementing its own :meth:`__getattribute__` method for searching classes in a predictable order which supports cooperative multiple inheritance.
    Accordingly, :func:`super` is undefined for implicit lookups using statements or operators such as ``super()[name]``.